PNNL-CompBio/srpAnalytics/README.md

 The data can be browsed at http://srp.pnnl.gov

-This repository contains the code to handle various aspects of this portal, each described below.
+This repository contains the code to handle various aspects of this portal, each described below in a single workflow.

 ## Docker image
 All code in this repository requires specific package components that are contained in a Docker image.
 The Docker image is built automatically and stored [on Docker Hub](https://hub.docker.com/repository/docker/sgosline/srp-analytics).
 As such it can be pulled locally using the following command: